 - Small Wrasse Species (Rock Cook Wrasse and Corkwing Wrasse)

-Sometimes anglers fish with slightly heavier tackle to target larger species.
-This may include rods which cast 10 – 28 grams and jig heads with jellies and spinners weighing up to one ounce.
+Sometimes anglers fish with slightly heavier tackle to specifically target larger species.
+This may include rods which cast 10 – 28 grams with lures jellies and spinners weighing up to one ounce.
 This type of fishing is somewhere between LRF and regular spinning, and is sometimes referred to as Hard Rock Fishing (HRF).

 Light Rock Fishing (and Hard Rock Fishing) is a discipline of sea fishing which is definitely growing in popularity throughout both the UK and the whole of Europe.
 More and more anglers are increasingly attracted to the simplicity and enjoyability of LRF and see this type of fishing as an interesting change to the more standard beachcasting/rock mark fishing.
 As LRF continues techniques, equipment and methods will change and adapt, but this type of fishing is set to continue to rise in popularity for the foreseeable future.